Nike-Inc/spark-expectations/docs/iceberg.md

 spark = builder.getOrCreate()
 ```

-Below is the configuration that can be used to run SparkExpectations and write to Delta Lake
+Below is the configuration that can be used to run SparkExpectations and write to Iceberg

 ```python title="iceberg_write"
 import os